Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 The Research from Aviv Clinic’s Neurocognitive Operations

-Recent research led by the Sagol Center for Hyperbaric Medicine and Research in Israel, found oxygen is a rate-limiting factor for memory enhancement even in healthy young subjects.
+Research led by the Sagol Center for Hyperbaric Medicine and Research in Israel, found oxygen is a rate-limiting factor for memory enhancement even in healthy young subjects.
 These results indicate memory function is a continuum that does not reach its full potential when we breathe at normal sea level.

 Method